Our Staff: Counseling

 Kate is the Director of the Health and Counseling Center.

-She received her BS in Psychology from Trenton State College, MS in Counseling Psychology from the University of Oregon, MS in Nursing from Oregon Health & Science University, and is currently engaged in doctoral education at OHSU.
+She received her BS in Psychology from Trenton State College, MS in Counseling Psychology from the University of Oregon, MS and PhD in Nursing from Oregon Health & Science University.
 She is licensed as a Psychiatric Mental Health Nurse Practitioner and as a professional counselor in Oregon.
 Kate has worked at the HCC since 2005 and became the Director in 2009.

 Sheryl Moren, PMHNP-BC

 Staff Psychiatric Mental Health Nurse Practitioner

 I have been a Psychiatric Mental Health Nurse Practitioner (PMHNP) at the Health and Counseling Center since 2004.
 I received MSN from Oregon Health & Science University.
 I am board certified as a family PMHNP.

 I've had the privilege of working with children, adolescents, and adults in a variety of mental health settings.
 This includes underserved populations at county, as well as community, mental health agencies; juvenile detention; residential care; day treatment programs; inpatient psychiatric hospitals; and via telepsychiatry.